 Kids can enjoy one of five “experience zones” as well as an outdoor organic garden in the warmer months.
 Explore the artistic process, “harvest” fruit/vegetables, dress up for a performance, put on a puppet show, role play as construction workers/architects and more!
-Admission is only $7 a person, the most economical of all the Chicagoland children’s museums.
-And, the smaller size of this museum makes it easier to keep an eye on multiple or quick moving children!
+Admission is only $7 a person.
+The smaller size of this museum makes it easier to keep an eye on multiple or quick moving children.

 Recommended ages: Babies to age 6

 Oak Lawn, Illinois

 Notable features of this museum include a STEM learning area, theatrical masterpiece center, a tree-mendous treehouse, and opportunities to fly a kite or embark on a water adventure to Beachcomber Island.
 There’s also a special tummy time section for babies and toddlers.